ai/about-postcss/speech.md

----

 Hi, my name is Andrey Sitnik.
-I am a front-end developer at Evil Martians.

 ---

-We worked on Groupon Russia and eBay Social.

-My current project Amplifr.com, a social media tool.
+I am from Russia, Saint Petersburg.

+“Winter is comming” is totally about my country.

 ---

+I am lead frontend developer in Evil Martians.

+Unfortunately, we have no robots and blaster yet.

+---

+Right now only Rails and React.

+---

+But we worked on Groupon Russia and eBay Social.

+And my current project to test new technologies is Amplifr.com, a social media tool.

+---

-But you can know me as author of Autoprefixer.
+But, I think, you can know me for my open source.
+As author of Autoprefixer.

 So today, I will talk about CSS processors.